dew-uff/vphadoop/README.md

+# VPHadoop

-Project to execute xquery using virtual partitioning and Hadoop cluster.
+VPHadoop is a project to execute XQuery using virtual partitioning in a Hadoop cluster.

 To build